suyogschavan/url_scraper/README.md

 ```

 ### 2️⃣ Setup Environment Variables
-Create a `.env` file with the following:
+Create a `.env` file with the following:-
 ```
 DATABASE_URL=your_postgresql_cloud_url
 REDIS_URL=your_redis_cloud_url